openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 CRD](https://github.com/openshift/hive/blob/master/docs/using-hive.md#clusterdeployment)
 resource that represents a cluster to be created.
 It includes a "platform" section where platform-specific details can be captured.
-For an agent-based workflow, this section will include whatever information is necessary to get an ISO and boot hosts.

-A new field in the ClusterDeployment spec will optionally reference an AgentDrivenClusterInstallation resource, which describes everything that the agent-based install tooling needs to know about the cluster that it will be creating.
-Some or all of that new resource may be folded into ClusterDeployment in the future, but in the immediate term, keeping it separate will enable much quicker development.
+For an agent-based workflow, this section will include whatever information the agent-based install tooling needs to know about the cluster that it will be creating.

-Hive or ACM will optionally orchestrate the booting of bare metal hosts by:
+RHACM will optionally orchestrate the booting of bare metal hosts by:

 1. Get an ISO URL from assisted operator.
 1. Use metal3's BareMetalHost to boot the live ISO on some hardware.

+#### Use of metal3

+[metal3](https://metal3.io/) will be used to boot the assisted discovery ISO for bare-metal deployments.
+Specifically, the BareMetalHost API will be used from a hub cluster to boot the discovery ISO on hosts that will be used to form new clusters.

+For this first iteration, it is assumed that the hub cluster itself is using the bare metal platform, and thus will have baremetal-operator installed and available for use.
+In the future it may be desirable to make the metal3 capabilities available on hub clusters that are not using the bare metal platform.

 #### BareMetalHost can boot live ISOs